-Municipal Scorecard
+Municipal Scorecard30

 One of the key issues the reform of the MFMA Circular No. 88 has sought to address is the IDP and SDBIP interface, particularly as it relates to how outcome and output indicators are reflected.
 The SDBIP is concerned with performance information that speaks to "products or services" directly produced or delivered within the control of the municipality, otherwise known as outputs.
 Whereas the resourcing allocation derived from the prioritisation and strategic direction set out in the IDP should inform the setting of targets for outcome indicators.
 Hence, the IDP should be concerned primarily with the outcomes and set targets in relation to these over the medium term" (also see municipal action plans in Chapter 6).
-The completed municipal scorecard will be attached as Annexure 2 to the final IDP to be considered by Council in May 2023.
+The municipal scorecard will be completed in the next IDP review.